pkardas/notes/conferences/aws-innovate-ai-ml-21.md

 2. Open SageMaker Studio (limitation: one instance per region)
 3. We are going through Standard setup:
     1. Authentication method selection (SSO or IAM)
-    2. Permissions: which resources it can access - eg. storage, by default SageMaker has access to any bucket with " sagemaker" in the name
+    2. Permissions: which resources it can access - e.g. storage, by default SageMaker has access to any bucket with " sagemaker" in the name
     3. You can make your notebook shareable
     4. Network and storage definitions - VPC or Public Internet, security groups, encryption